franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 ### Custom fields of type hierarchy (Enterprise add-on)

-Enterprise customers can now use a new type of custom field that allows **multi-level selections**.
+Enterprise customers can now use a new type of custom field that allows **multi-level selections in a hierarchial way**.
 This makes it easier for users to organize and navigate complex data in structured, multi-level formats within work packages.
-The new custom fields of the hierarchy type can be added to work packages and then structured into several lower-level values.
+The new custom fields of the hierarchy type can be added to work packages and then structured into several lower-level items.

 Each custom field of type hierarchy can be given a short name (e.g. B for Berlin).
 Here's an example of how custom fields of the hierarchy type look like, using the example of a detailed assignment of workspaces: